 The journal accepts manuscripts in the form of original research article, review article, short communication, case report, letter-to-the-Editor and Editorials for publication in an open access platform.
 All the articles published in the journal can be accessed online without any subscription charges and will receive the benefit of extensive worldwide visibility.

-Submit manuscript at www.editorialmanager.com/imedpub/default.aspx or send as an e-mail attachment to the Editorial Office at [email protected]
+To Submit manuscript, authors can use our https://www.imedpub.com/submissions/molecular-biology-biotechnology.html or send as an e-mail attachment to the Editorial Office at [email protected]

 Molecular Therapy is the cellular modifications at the molecular level.
 The study includes areas of gene transfer, vector development and design, stem cell manipulation, development of gene-, peptide- and protein-, oligonucleotide-, and cell-based therapeutics to correct genetic and acquired diseases, vaccine development, pre-clinical target validation, safety/efficacy studies, and clinical trials.
 Molecular Targeted Therapies uses drugs to target specific molecules (for example, proteins) on the surface of or inside harmful cells.
 These molecules help send signals that tell cells to grow or divide.
 By targeting these molecules, the drugs stop the growth and spread of harmful cells while limiting harm to normal cells.
 Targeted therapies use different types of drugs, and each drug works differently.
 Researchers are studying different targeted therapies in animals (preclinical testing) and in humans (clinical trials).
 However, few targeted therapies have been approved for treatment.
 Targeted therapies may eventually prove to be more effective and less harmful than current treatments.